opendexnetwork/opendex.network/docs/Pro Hardware Guide.md

-This guide is written for professional liquidity providers build an always-on OpenDEX node with a powerful Mini PC.
+This guide is written for professional liquidity providers to turn a powerful Mini PC into an always-on OpenDEX node.

 ![](images/pro.jpg)